ronaldbok/Hardening-Servers/README.md

 Applies a Default Configuration to a new Windows Server, or Update the Security on an Existing Server.
 ***********************************************************
 DESCRIPTION
-Applies a Default Configuration to a new Windows Server, or Update the Security on an Existing Server.
+This Script is built to make Windows Servers Compliant with the Recommendations that are done in Windows Security Center.
+But Also Applies Default settings to the Server and Install Applications that are needed or that you want to install always

 REQUIREMENTS:
-Powershell Needs to be run in Administrative mode.
+PowerShell Needs to be run in Administrative mode.
 PowerShell execution policy must be configured to allow script execution.
-For example, with a command such as the following:
+For example, with a command such as the following: Set-ExecutionPolicy RemoteSigned
-        -Set-ExecutionPolicy RemoteSigned

-Explenation:
+Explanation:
-There are some Parameters that are needed for the installation of Azure Arc and Azure Analitics
+There are some Parameters that are needed for the installation of Azure Arc and Azure Analytics
-Worksapce Agent.
-Also there is a variable that determend the Reboot end the Timeout in Seconds,
+Workspace Agent.
+Also there is a variable that determine the Reboot end the Timeout in Seconds,
 that will we used to reboot the Server at the end of the Script

-Also You need to download some scripts for the Security Portal to Onboard Devices to defendere.
+Also You need to download some scripts for the Security Portal to Onboard Devices to defender.
-I am looing for a Solution to Implented these scripts into the hardening scripts.
-But Micrsoft Only Release the Script for a Working periode of 10 day's.
-If someone knows how to implement it To the hardingscript please let me know.
+I am looking for a Solution to Implement these scripts into the hardening scripts.
+But Microsoft Only Release the Script for a Working for 10 devices.
+If someone knows how to implement it To the Harding script please let me know.

-Then ther are some Applications that will be installed by the scripts.
-In the Varibale difintion you need to modify the Parameters for $true or $False to determin what applications there will be installed.
+Then there are some Applications that will be installed by the scripts.
+In the Variable definition you need to modify the Parameters for $true or $False to determine what applications there will be installed.
-To make the Installation Posiable you will need to download the Latest installations files and put them in the Applications Folder.
+To make the Installation Possible you will need to download the Latest installations files and put them in the Applications Folder.
-Applicatiosn that are installed throw this scipt are:
+Applications that are installed throw this script are:
    - Microsoft Edge (https://www.microsoft.com/nl-nl/edge/business/download?form=MA13FJ)
    - Microsoft LAPS (https://www.microsoft.com/en-us/download/details.aspx?id=46899)
    - Microsoft Log Analitics agent